JamesLoyd/Quoter/README.md

 * It would be nice to be able to search for quotes by content. (:
   * Old quote bot would not allow us to do that. ):
+ * Add command to add keyword for quote and quote specific content

 ## Done